 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 107,014 people, 27,771 houses or apartments, and a median cost of homes of $349,602, real estate costs in Santa Maria are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.
+With a population of 107,014, 27,771 total housing units (homes and apartments), and a median house value of $349,602, real estate costs in Santa Maria are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.

 Single-family detached homes are the single most common housing type in Santa Maria, accounting for 59.65% of the city's housing units.
 Other types of housing that are prevalent in Santa Maria include large apartment complexes or high rise apartments ( 21.35%), duplexes, homes converted to apartments or other small apartment buildings ( 8.42%), and a few mobile homes or trailers ( 5.77%).

 The most prevalent building size and type in Santa Maria are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 49.53% owning and 50.47% renting.

 There is a lot of housing in Santa Maria built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Santa Maria built between 1940-1969 ( 32.50%).
 A lesser amount of the housing stock also hails from between 2000 and later ( 18.79%).
 There's also some housing in Santa Maria built before 1939 ( 3.37%).